 Employees who would otherwise be subject to mandatory withholding pursuant to an agreement between the Secretary and an applicable state, city, or county authority, may file a certificate indicating that they are not subject to the tax.
 In such cases, the agency may provide, to the designated official of the state, city, or county imposing the tax, information concerning employees who claim to be exempt from the tax.
 Such information will include the name, social security number, and the claimed basis for exemption.

-Each agency must determine which bases for exemption from the tax are acceptable under the law.
+Each agency must determine the basis for exemption from the tax that are acceptable under the law.
 Agencies should ensure compliance by requiring the use of appropriate tax exemption certificates.

-Federal agency forms, including withholding and exemption certificates, will comply with the Privacy Act of 1974.
-When a state, city, or county form is used, each agency must provide the employee from whom the information is solicited a Privacy Act Notice, either on the applicable form or on a separate sheet of paper.
+Agency forms, including withholding and exemption certificates, will comply with the Privacy Act of 1974.
+When using a state, city, or county form, each agency must provide the employee from whom the information is solicited a Privacy Act Notice, either on the applicable form or on a separate sheet of paper.
 A suggested statement follows: